thec6rpse/unity-chess/README.md

 I've been Following step-by-step until a moment in the first video that messed it up.
 The biggest problem is that for some reason the Unity Console does not show me what error I need to solve.

-I found some other people having similar issues, then I write it up my discord server.
+I found some other people having similar issues, then I write it up in my discord server.
 Until now I'm trying to figure it out.